VadisettyRahul/QuantumInterview_AI/README.md

 ## 💼 Applications

-The Advanced Interview Responder can be utilized in various scenarios, including:
+The Quantum_Interview_AI can be utilized in various scenarios, including:

 - **💼 Job Interviews**: Candidates can practice with the AI to prepare for real interviews, receiving tailored answers based on their resumes.
 - **💻 Virtual Meetings**: During online meetings or webinars, users can ask questions and get immediate AI-generated responses to enhance their presentations.